Róbert Vittek: M.K.E. Ankaragücü

-On 1 February 2010, Vittek left the French club and signed a half year loan deal with MKE Ankaragücü.
-On 7 February 2010, Vittek made his debut for the club in a 0–0 draw against Bursaspor and scored his first goal in the next game with a 1–1 draw against İstanbul BB.
+On 1 February 2010, Vittek left Lille and signed a half year loan deal with MKE Ankaragücü.
+On 7 February 2010, he debuted in a 0–0 draw against Bursaspor and scored his first goal in the next game with a 1–1 draw against İstanbul BB.
 Vittek scored a brace in a 3–0 win over Kayserispor on 21 March 2010.

 After the World Cup campaign, Ankaragücü bought him from Lille permanently despite interest from his former club Nürnberg.
-Since signing permanently for Ankaragücü, Vittek never produced his form like last time when he was on loan as he just made 12 appearances and scored once against Bucaspor in a 5–3 win and also set up a goal for Murat Duruer on 21 April 2010.
+Since signing permanently for Ankaragücü, Vittek has never produced his form like last time when he was on loan, as he just made 12 appearances and scored once against Bucaspor in a 5–3 win and also set up a goal for Murat Duruer on 21 April 2010.

-In the winter transfer break of 2010–11, FC Red Bull Salzburg were interested in signing Vittek.
+In the 2010–11 winter transfer window FC Red Bull Salzburg were interested in signing Vittek.
 After the transfer arrangements with MKE Ankaragücü were cleared, the club officials of the Turkish side claimed to have sent a confirmation fax on 31 January 2011, shortly before midnight to Salzburg.
 The fax was received in Salzburg one minute past midnight and the clock of the Transfer Matching System (TMS) of FIFA registered it at 00:03 and therefore invalid.
 Ankaragücü made a faulty fax machine responsible for the incident.
-On 23 February 2011, it was ruled by the FIFA that Vittek was not joining the reigning Austrian champion.
+On 23 February, it was ruled by the FIFA that Vittek was not joining the reigning Austrian champion.

 Trabzonspor

 On 1 September 2011, Vittek signed a two-year contract for Turkish club Trabzonspor for a reported fee of €600,000.

 On 14 September 2011, Vittek made his Champions League debut, coming on as a substitute in a 1–0 win over Inter Milan.
-On 17 September 2011, Vittek made his debut for the club but soon in the game, he suffered an injury on a tear in the anterior cruciate ligament of the right knee to which sidelined him for about six months.
+On 17 September 2011, he made his debut for the club but soon in the game, he suffered an injury on a tear in the anterior cruciate ligament of the right knee to which sidelined him for about six months.
 In April 2012, Vittek was again training with the squad and planned to return at the very end of the season.
 By August, Vittek made his first appearance for the club since suffering an injury in a 1–1 draw against Kardemir Karabükspor.

 İstanbul BB

-In February 2013, he signed one and half year contract with İstanbul BB.
-He didn't make any league appearances for the club, mainly due to injury problems.
+In February 2013, he signed a one-and-a-half-year contract with İstanbul BB.
+He did not make any league appearances for the club due to injuries.